Ian Swan

-Ian Swan (14 July 1930 – 18 September 2004) was a Scottish international rugby union player.
+John Spence Swan, known as Ian Swan (14 July 1930 – 18 September 2004) was a Scottish international rugby union player.
 He played as a Wing.

 Rugby union career

 Amateur career

 He played rugby at Madras College, his school.

 Moving to University, he played rugby for St. Andrews University.

 After university Swan joined the Royal Electrical and Mechanical Engineers in the army.
 He played for the Army Rugby Union side.